The Offspring

-The Offspring is an American rock band from Garden Grove, California, formed in 1984.
-Originally formed under the name Manic Subsidal, the band's current lineup consists of lead vocalist and rhythm guitarist Bryan "Dexter" Holland, lead guitarist Kevin "Noodles" Wasserman and bassist Todd Morse.
-Over the course of their -year career, the Offspring has released ten studio albums and have also experienced a number of lineup changes, most notably with their drummer.
-Their longest-serving drummer was Ron Welty, who replaced original drummer James Lilja in 1987 and stayed with the Offspring for 16 years.
-Welty was replaced by Atom Willard in 2003, who was replaced four years later by Pete Parada, who remained as the drummer for the Offspring until he was fired from the band in 2021 for refusing to get vaccinated against COVID-19.
-Gregory "Greg K." Kriesel (one of the Offspring's co-founders) was their bassist until 2018, when he was fired from the band due to business disputes, thus leaving Holland as the sole remaining original member.
-Kriesel was replaced by Todd Morse of H2O, who had been the Offspring's touring guitarist since 2009.
+The Offspring is an American rock band formed in Garden Grove, California, in 1984.
+Initially formed under the name Manic Subsidal, the band currently consists of lead vocalist and guitarist Bryan "Dexter" Holland, lead guitarist Kevin "Noodles" Wasserman, bassist Todd Morse, multi-instrumentalist Jonah Nimoy, and drummer Brandon Pertzborn.
+The Offspring is often credited (alongside fellow California punk bands Green Day, NOFX, Bad Religion, Rancid, and Pennywise) for reviving mainstream interest in punk rock during the mid-1990s.
+During their -year career, the Offspring has released eleven studio albums and sold more than 45 million records, making them one of the best-selling punk rock bands.

-The Offspring is often credited—alongside fellow California punk bands Green Day, NOFX, Bad Religion and Rancid—for reviving mainstream interest in punk rock in the 1990s.
-They have sold over 40 million records worldwide, making them one of the best-selling punk rock bands in history.
+The Offspring's longest-serving drummer was Ron Welty, who replaced original drummer James Lilja in 1987.
+He was replaced by Adam "Atom" Willard in 2003, who was replaced four years later by Pete Parada.
+Parada parted ways with the band in 2021 after he refused to be vaccinated against COVID-19, and was replaced two years later by Pertzborn.
+Greg "K." Kriesel (one of the Offspring's co-founders) was the band's bassist until he was fired in 2018; this left Holland as the sole remaining original member.
+Kriesel was replaced by Todd Morse, who had been the Offspring's touring guitarist since 2009.
+Morse's position as touring musician was filled by Nimoy, who later became an official member in 2023.